 Symptom #5: You see suspicious processes running in your Task Manager.

-If you see one or more of those symptoms, then security experts reccomend that you check your computer for viruses.
+If you see one or more of those symptoms, then security experts recommend that you check your computer for viruses.

-What types of Unwanted Programs are there?
+What Types of Unwanted Programs Are There?

-According to most malware researchers and cyber-security experts, the threats that can currently affect your Mac can be the following types:
+According to most malware researchers and cyber-security experts, the threats that can currently affect your device can be rogue antivirus software, adware, browser hijackers, clickers, fake optimizers and any forms of PUPs.

-What to do if I have a "virus" like Mytransitguide?
+What to Do If I Have a "virus" like Mytransitguide?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: